 1 teaspoon pure vanilla extract

 1 cup all-purpose flour

 1 cup of cake flour

 2 teaspoon baking powder

 1 teaspoon baking soda

 1 8oz package of softened Philadelphia cream cheese

 3 cups of powdered sugar

-1. Preheat oven to 350 degrees.
-Cream butter, brown sugar and sugar together until light and fluffy.
+1. Preheat the oven to 350 degrees.
+Cream butter, brown sugar, and sugar together until light and fluffy.
 Add one egg at a time until mixed well.

 5. Run a knife around the edges of the cakes and turn them out and let them cool on a wire rack.